Updated: Nov 8, 2021

-Roughly 7 million LEPs, which is equivalent to 19 percent of California’s population.
-The national figure is even greater at 25.6 million, which is equivalent to 8.4 percent of the overall U.S. population.
-To help put these numbers in perspective, California’s LEPs represent a share of 28 percent of the overall national LEP population, according to the most recent 2019 Census estimates.
+California is home to the largest share of LEPs in the country.
+The State is home to roughly 17.5 million LEPs, which is equivalent to 44.2% percent of California’s population.
+The national figure is even greater at 71 million, which is equivalent to 21.6 percent of the overall U.S. population.
+All figures are based on the most recent 2019 Census estimates.

 One common misconception is that LEPs are all immigrants.
 In fact, about 27 percent of Californians are foreign born.
 Moreover, California enjoys the highest level of linguistic diversity.
 In 2015, the Census Bureau reported there are at least 350 languages spoken in the U.S. and there are 1855 different languages spoken in Los Angeles County.